 What is Stoichiometry?

 Stoichiometry is math having to do with chemical reactions.
 There are different types of calculations you can perform; stoichiometry with moles is the most common, but you can also do math with masses and even percentages.
 Read about the origins of stoichiometry here!
+Learn what is mole in chemistry.

 A stoichiometric ratio comes into play when talking about the relationships of elements or molecules in specific problems.
 This is the exact ratio between the coefficients of the reactants and products needed for a reaction to proceed normally.
 Let’s work through some problems you may see when learning about stoichiometry.